 Your business needs an official HQ.
 This can be anywhere in your chosen jurisdiction (England and Wales, Scotland or Northern Ireland).
 But it must be a physical, occupied building.
 A PO box is not suitable.

 Note, however, that this address is not necessarily where you work.
-It can, for instance, be the address of your adviser or accountant.
+It can, for instance, be your adviser's or accountant's address.

 Provide company officers details